MoceanAPI/mocean-voice-ivr-example-flask/README.md

 ```
 Or you can download the ZIP version and extract it.

-Change your working directory to the repo by `cd mocean-voice-ivr-example-flask`, and run the following statement to install required packages in the working directory:
+Change your working directory to the repo by `cd mocean-voice-ivr-example-flask`, and run the following statement to install required packages:
 ```sh
 pip install -r requirements.txt
 ```

 ## Usage
-Start the application using the following command in the working directory:
+Start the application using the following command:
 ```
 python3 app.py
 ```